Waterloo (1815 ship): Career

 Waterloo entered Lloyd's Registry in 1815 with James Ray, master, and trade London-Jamaica.

 Mutiny: Waterloo, James Ray, master, made a voyage to Madeira and Jamaica.
 As she approached England on the return leg of her voyage, the mate and two crew members mutinied.
 They seized the captain and reportedly were preparing to slit his throat when the revenue cutter Diligence approached.
 She had seen that Waterloo was heading for the shore and came to investigate.
 Diligences crew saved Ray and Waterloo.

 On her return, her owners sold Waterloo to Henry Moor (or Moore).
-He then sailed her between London and Bengal under license from the EIC.
+He then sailed her between London and Bengal under licence from the EIC.

 EIC voyage: On 15 July 1820 Captain Henry Richard Wilkinson sailed from the Downs, bound for Bengal and Madras.
 Waterloo was at Car Nicobar by 19 November, and arrived at Calcutta on 13 December.
 Homeward bound, she left Calcutta on 10 February 1821.
 She reached Madras on 24 March, the Cape of Good Hope on 4 July, and St Helena on 25 July; she arrived at the Downs on 28 September.

 Convict transport: On her first convict voyage, under the command of Stephen Addison and surgeon Michael Goodsir, she departed London on 14 March 1829 arrived in Sydney on 9 July.
 She had embarked 180 male convicts; there were two convict deaths en route.

 For the second convict voyage, under the command of Stephen Addison and surgeon William Trotman, she departed Dublin on 18 December 1830 arrived in Sydney on 30 April 1831.
 She had embarked 200 male convicts and had one convict death en route.

 For the third convict voyage, under the command of John Cow and surgeon John Stephenson, she departed Sheerness on 12 March 1833 and arrived in Sydney on 3 August.
 She embarked 214 male convicts and had eleven convict deaths en route.

 On her fourth convict voyage, under the command of John Cow and surgeon George Roberts, she departed Portsmouth on 20 November 1834, arrived in Hobart Town on 3 March 1835.
 She embarked had 224 male convicts and had no convict deaths en route.

 She made a fifth convict voyage, under the command of John Cow and surgeon George Roberts.
 She departed Cork, Ireland on 21 May 1836 arrived in Sydney on 6 September.
 She had embarked 224 male convicts and had two convict deaths en route.

 On her sixth convict voyage under the command of John Cow and surgeon J. Ellis, she departed Sheerness on 4 October 1837.
 She arrived in Sydney on 8 February 1838.
 She embarked 224 male convicts and had no convict deaths en route.
 She had put into the Cape for refreshment between 20 and 23 December.
 In addition to her convicts she carried two officers and 29 soldiers, eight women, and 11 children.